 Morgan Craven, J.D., is IDRA’s National Director of Policy, Advocacy and Community Engagement.
-She supports the integration and coordination of national and state policy reform efforts impacting school finance, school discipline and safety, education for English learners, preparation and access to higher education, and community-led school governance.
-Morgan spearheads IDRA’s critical work in education policy and community engagement, working to expand access to policymaking spaces for impacted communities, particularly for students and families of color, families with limited incomes, and recent immigrant populations.
+She supports the integration and coordination of national and state policy reform efforts impacting school finance, school discipline and safety, education for emergent bilingual students, preparation and access to higher education, and community-led, culturally-sustaining schools.

 Previously, Morgan directed Texas Appleseed’s School-to-Prison Pipeline Project.
-In that role, she led and supported local- and statewide campaigns to address the practices and systems that push children out of school and into the justice system.
+In that role, she led and supported local- and statewide campaigns to address the practices and systems that push young people out of school and into the justice system.
 She has presented research and data to policymakers, collaborated with community-based, state, and national advocacy organizations, and developed policies related to school discipline, school policing, and school climate.

 San Antonio Declares Racism A Public Health Crisis, Some Find Proclamation Divisive, by Joey Palacios, Texas Public Radio, August 21, 2020